ASNeG/OpcUaStack/README.rst

 Features
 ------------------------------

-* Client\\Server implementation
+* SDK for Client\\Server applicaion
-* Facilities to create and run user applications
+* Application Server to run OPC UA application as dynamic libraries
-* Loads settings and OPC UA information model in XML format
+* Settings and OPC UA information model in XML format
-* Callback-based API
-* Supports Linux and Windows
+* Support DEB package type to distribute user applications on Linux

+In the development stage:

+* Code generator to create C++ classes representing OPC UA types, objects and events from XML
+* Multi-thread model (currently all application modules run in only one thread)
+* Support RPM package type to distribute user applications on Linux
+* Support MSI package type to distribute user applications on Windows

 OPC UA Specification Coverage